 - As a spread.
 Next time you make yourself a sandwich, substitute hummus for mayonnaise and mustard.
 The lemony taste of hummus makes a flavorful condiment.

 - As a main dish.
 In the Middle East, hummus is often served as a main dish.
 Try a Lebanese-style hummus with minced meat, like ground beef cooked up and seasoned with black pepper, salt, ground cumin, and paprika.
 Top with tahini sauce.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Massimo Bottura, Alice Waters, and more.